markshannon/python_formal_semantics/README.md

 We aim to define the semantics of Python using [small step operational semantics](https://en.wikipedia.org/wiki/Operational_semantics#Small-step_semantics).

-Conventionally, small step semantics are using defined directly in terms of syntax.
+Conventionally, small step semantics are defined directly in terms of syntax.
 However, given the complex semantics of some statements, such as the `try`-`finally`, and `with` statements, we start by defining the operational semantics of an abstract machine using a set of operations.
-The semantics of each statement can then be defined by defining a translation from syntactice element to a list of operations.
+The semantics of each statement can then be defined by defining a translation from syntactic element to a list of operations.

 ## The semantics